braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/news_feed/customization/read_and_unread.md

 platform:
   - Android
   - FireOS
-description: "This reference article covers how to customize your News Feed in your Android application."
+description: "This reference article covers News Feed read and unread indicators in your Android or FireOS application."
 channel:
   - news feed